inductiva/inductiva/docs-sources/how-it-works/machines/hyperthreading.md

 * Hyper-threading increases parallel processing by exposing multiple threads per core.
 * vCPUs = physical cores × threads per core.
 * Cloud environments usually expose all vCPUs, but this can be controlled.
+* The cost is based on the machine type, not on the actual vCPU usage, meaning, using `threads_per_core=1` does not reduce costs.